 9. Numbers Matter Too

-It wouldn’t be smart for us to say that you should rule out numbers completely.
+No good list of cold calling tips would ask that you rule out numbers completely.
 Finding a balance between telling a story and backing up your claims with numbers can offer a well-rounded argument for the business on the other end of the line.
 Numbers help simplify conversations by leaving businesses with facts that are much harder to dispute.

 Make sure wherever you get your numbers from are accurate or from a reputable source.
 Again, when you’re selling to businesses, they’re most likely going to do some research on who you are and wonder about where you’re getting your numbers from.
 If they ask, you need to make sure you’re prepared to give them an answer.